Skip to main content

 Whether the use of AI by students is appropriate for a given task will depend on the marking criteria and nature of the task.

-AI tools could also be used to identify similar ideas or types of projects.
-This may speed up the research process.
-However, it’s also important that this stage is not solely driven by using AI tools.
+• Speeding up the research process by using AI tools to identify similar ideas or types of projects.
+However, it’s important that this stage is not solely driven by using AI tools.

 Inappropriate use of AI